Especially for hardcore gamers and professional typists, these factors broadly impact their typing behavior.

 These extra keys are in the JIS layout for the Japanese character inputs.

-The Enter key is shaped as the inverted L-shape, the right shift key is split into 2 and becomes a bit smaller, an additional keys placed just close to the left of the shift key.
+The Enter key is shaped as the inverted L-shape, the right shift key is split into 2 and becomes a bit smaller, and additional keys are placed just close to the left of the shift key.

 You have seen a similar placement for the left side Shift key for the ISO layout.